Chic Cafe Inspired By Kate Middleton, Duchess Subject Of Divorce Rumors Once Mor

 “[An] Australian café, was entirely inspired by the future queen of England.
 And while the Melbourne café’s name is a clear indicator of its focus, its nod to the Duchess of Cambridge doesn’t end there.
 The predominant color of the modern eatery is royal blue.
 The diamond-shaped tiles are meant to mimic those at Westminster Abbey, where the wedding of Kate Middleton and Prince William took place.
 And the café’s walls have an illustration of the Duchess’s sapphire engagement ring, which once belonged to her late mother-in-law, Princess Diana.”

-The cafe is decorated to be suitably as chic as Kate is herself and boasts beautiful fixtures and design aspects, while ensuring to serve the best of the best in terms of delectable breakfast options.
+The cafe is decorated to be suitably as chic as Kate is herself and boasts beautiful fixtures and design aspects while ensuring to serve the best of the best regarding delectable breakfast options.
 Middletown serves all day breakfast and offers dishes to suit the palate of a royal.

 Kate Middleton and her adorable family are constantly making headlines and receiving attention for various reasons.
 Most recently Kate and her husband Prince William, have made appearances to speak in regards to mental health in connection with their Heads Together Campaign.
 Kate spoke about how imperative it is to share and converse about issues that may be causing a negative impact.